andressaabreuzup/crystal-typescript-api-stack/docs/about.md

 - X-Ray Tracing;
 - Métricas

-Also generates lambda source codes with the structure below:
+It also generates Lambda source codes with the structure below:
 - Core Components;
 - Controllers;
 - Use Cases;